oneoaas-golib/bosun/docs/definitions.md

 #### LeftJoin(expression|string|ResultSlice?...) ([][]Result, error)
 `LeftJoin` allows you to construct tables from the results of multiple expressions. `LeftJoin` takes two or more expressions that return numberSets as arguments.
 The function evaluates each expression.
 It then joins the results of other expressions to the first expression.
 The join is based on the tag sets of the results.
 If the tagset is a subset or equal the results of the first expression, it will be joined.

 The output can be though of as a table that is structured as an array of rows, where each row is an array.
-More technically it is a slice (array | list) of slices that point to [Result](/definitions#result) objects where each result will be a numberSet type.
+More technically it is a slice of slices that point to [Result](/definitions#result) objects where each result will be a numberSet type.

 Example:

+(TODO: Create LeftJoin Example)